 Hive

-girls' program for 3rd-6th graders
+girls' program for 3rd-6th grade graduates

 Camp Overview

 Since 1915, Hive has offered campers a summer experience full of fun and friendship.
-At camp, we intentionally leave behind some of the distractions of our daily worlds.
+At camp, we intentionally leave behind some of the distractions of our daily world.
 We talk to each other face to face and make our own music.
 We explore the creek and woods.
 We laugh together, choose our own adventures, and have fun in a simple setting, tucked between the lake and the hills.

 Hivers learn the true value each and every camper brings to the community.
 With the help of outstanding mentors, Hivers have joyful, activity-filled days while gaining independence, strengthening their problem-solving skills, and living harmoniously with others.